Eldridge Cleaver: Later life

 In the early 1980s, Cleaver became disillusioned with what he saw as the commercial nature of evangelical Christianity and examined alternatives, including Sun Myung Moon's campus ministry organization CARP.
 He was also Catholic for a time.
 He later led a short-lived revivalist ministry called Eldridge Cleaver Crusades, "a hybrid synthesis of Islam and Christianity he called 'Christlam'", along with an auxiliary called the "Guardians of the Sperm".

 Cleaver was then baptized into the Church of Jesus Christ of Latter-day Saints (LDS Church) on December 11, 1983.
 He periodically attended regular services and lectured by invitation at LDS gatherings.

 By the 1980s, Cleaver had become a conservative Republican.
-He appeared at various Republican events and spoke at a California Republican State Central Committee meeting regarding his political transformation.
+He appeared at Republican events and spoke at a California Republican State Central Committee meeting regarding his political transformation.
 In 1984, he ran for election to the Berkeley City Council but lost.
 Undaunted, he promoted his candidacy in the Republican Party primary for the 1986 Senate race but was again defeated.
-The next year, his 20-year marriage to Kathleen Neal Cleaver came to an end.
+In 1987, his 20-year marriage to Kathleen Neal Cleaver came to an end.

 In 1988, Cleaver was placed on probation for burglary and was briefly jailed later in the year after testing positive for cocaine.
-He entered drug rehabilitation for a stated crack cocaine addiction two years later, but was arrested for possession by Oakland and Berkeley police in 1992 and 1994.
+In 1990, he entered drug rehabilitation for a stated crack cocaine addiction.
+In 1992 and 1994, he was arrested for possession by Oakland and Berkeley police.
 Shortly after his final arrest, he moved to Southern California, falling into poor health.